mitre-attack/attack-scripts/layers/README.md

 ## to_excel.py
 to_excel.py provides the ToExcel class, which is a way to export an existing layer file as an Excel spreadsheet.
 The ToExcel class has an optional parameter for the initialization function, that tells the exporter what data source to use when building the output matrix.
-Valid options include using live data from cti-taxii.mitre.org, using data from the Mitre cti repository, or using a local collection.
+Valid options include using live data from cti-taxii.mitre.org or using a local collection.

 ##### ToExcel()
 ```python
 x = ToExcel(domain='enterprise', source='taxii', local=None)
 ```
 The ToExcel constructor takes domain, server, and local arguments during instantiation.
 The domain can be either `enterprise` or `mobile`, and can be pulled directly from a layer file as `layer.domain`.
-The source argument tells the matrix generation tool which data source to use when building the matrix. `taxii` indicates that the tool should utilize the `cti-taxii` server when building the matrix, while the `repo` and `local` options indicate that it should use the repository and a local collection respectively.
+The source argument tells the matrix generation tool which data source to use when building the matrix. `taxii` indicates that the tool should utilize the `cti-taxii` server when building the matrix, while the `local` option indicates that it should use a local collection respectively.
 The local argument is only required if the source is set to `local`, in which case it should be a path to a local stix collection.

 ##### .to_file() Method
 ```python